zhullyb/monyhar/monyhar/testing/libfuzzer/efficient_fuzzing.md

   coverage] report.
 This report can provide insight on how to improve code coverage.
-* Generate a source-level coverage report for your fuzzer by running the [coverage script] stored in the Chromium repository.
+* Generate a source-level coverage report for your fuzzer by running the [coverage script] stored in the Monyhar repository.
 The script provides detailed instructions and a usage example.

 *** note